 November marks Family Violence Prevention Month, and local advocates continue to work hard to bolster awareness about the issue.

-Another campaign members help out with each November is the disbursement of 12 dozen roses to various businesses and organizations across the community.
+Another highlight through November is the aforementioned Red Rose Campaign which involves the disbursement of 12 dozen roses to various businesses and organizations across the community.

 “We give each business one rose in a vase, and ask them to display it on a counter.
 The idea is that, through the month, that rose is going to die,” she explained.
 “This represents the effects on families that domestic violence has.”